dannyn12/Cyberpunk-Themed-ClueGame/readme.txt

 Authors: Jordan Lam, Danny Nguyen

 Project Description:
-This project aims to recreate the classic Clue board game as a graphical user interface (GUI) playable on a computer.
+This project aims to recreate the classic Clue board game with a Cyberpunk theme as a graphical user interface (GUI) playable on a computer.
 The game involves one real player, the user, and five other AI players.

 To start the game:
 1. Download the provided source code.